 4. Check out a museum exhibit

 Young car enthusiasts will have the unique opportunity to look under the hoods of some of the most memorable vehicles at the Henry Ford Museum during its Engines Exposed exhibit, which is open Jan.
-14-Feb.
-26, 2017.
-Other hot museum picks: Creatures of Light at the Michigan Science Center (open through Jan.
-15, 2017), the Kid Rock Music Lab at the Detroit Historical Museum – or explore the Ann Arbor Hands-On Museum for $5 after 5 p.m.
+13-Feb.
+28, 2018.
+Other hot museum picks: Ancient Rome: Age of the Caesars at the Cranbrook Institute of Science (opens on Feb.
+3, 2018), the Kid Rock Music Lab at the Detroit Historical Museum – or explore the Ann Arbor Hands-On Museum for $5 after 5 p.m.
 Thursdays.

 5. Factory tours all over town

 Have you ever seen a brand-new truck, stuffed animal or sea of sweets roll off the assembly tracks?
 Take a tour!
 The Ford Rouge Factory Tour gives an inside view of the iconic Detroit auto plant that’s still churning out F-150s.
 The Jiffy Mix Plant in Chelsea offers tours by reservation (9 a.m.-2 p.m.
 Monday-Friday).
 And don’t miss the Morley Candy Makers and Sanders Candy Factory in Clinton Township, home of Pecan Torties and cream puffs (times vary).